TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Smeltery item input and output
 * Seared Duct
     * Filtered version of the seared drain
-* Gravity Peripheral (name pending)
-    * End tier peripheral
-    * Allows the smeltery to hold gasses, or the end smeltery to hold liquids
-    * Placed in the smeltery floor

 **Smeltery variants**

+* Foundry
-* New nether smeltery planned
+    * Nether smeltery variant
     * Aids in nether survival, crafted from basalt/gravel, magma cream, and soul sand
-    * Cannot alloy
+    * Cannot alloy and lower ore multiplier, but ores give byproducts
-    * Larger capacity
+    * Larger capacity, but requires more blocks to build
-    * Ores give byproducts, but produce less of the original metal
 * New end smeltery planned
     * Built upside down, because why not?
     * Only can hold gasses, no liquids
-    * See gravity peripheral to give liquid support
+* "Smeltery Sandwich"
+    * Code name for a new smeltery variant combining the other three variants
+    * Alloys liquids and gasses together

 ## Recipe changes